-Reducing your calorie intake is the first step because your body will naturally utilize excess fat as its next energy source.
+Reducing your calorie intake is the first step to take, as your body will naturally utilize excess fat as its next energy source.
 Think of the calories you eat as a budget, and try to stay within or under your budget most days of the week.

 Many diet companies and exercise moguls promise quick leg transformations with their programs.
-As with weight loss, getting the legs you want takes time and consistency.
+As with any weight loss endeavor, getting the legs you want requires time and consistency.

 Losing body fat in general and focusing on exercises that tone your legs can make them look slimmer.